techidaily/site-ai-editing-video/source/_posts/new-make-a-countdown-video-for-2024.md

 We'll give you a quick overview of exporting and sharing your audio-edited files and projects with a few clicks in the last section of this tutorial.
 To continue, it's important to note that Wondershare Filmora also enables you to share your content and quickly export it from the software's user interface. for the export to your PC to continue.
 On your software's screen, click the Export button in the top-right corner as shown:

-## Part 3: FAQs Regarding Video Fade

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/AQn0MYjIfyI?si=rIdjT-qMRpjpJXXa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/Un9G2_OdSRI?si=vAcGbco8DuWt4ypP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: FAQs Regarding Video Fade

 ### 1\.
 What is the fade panel in Windows video editor?